 When to Go

 Chachapoyas is in the Amazonas region, but the weather isn’t quite like what you would find deep in the jungle around Iquitos or similar areas.
-The temperature is generally pretty warm, with an average temperature of 20°C (68°F).
-The temperature can also drop to freezing at night and during cooler times of year and reach into the high 20s (mid 80s in Fahrenheit) during warmer times.
+The temperature is generally pretty mild, with an average temperature of 20°C (68°F).
+The temperature can drop to freezing at night and during cooler times of year and reach into the high 20s (mid 80s in Fahrenheit) during warmer times.

 The best time to go is during the dry season, which spans between May and October.
 During this time, rain is less frequent and the humidity isn’t as extreme.
 We were there in November, and the days were fairly warm with cooler nights.
 Shorts were fine during the day, and we threw on a jacket at night.
 We did get poured on, but the rains passed quickly, and you will be fine with a rain jacket and some shoes that don’t mind the mud.